simulot/immich-go/readme.md

 | `-ignore-tz-errors` | Ignore timezone difference when searching for duplicates    | `FALSE`                 |
 | `-ignore-extension` | Ignore filetype extensions when searching for duplicates    | `FALSE`                 |

-### Example Usage: clean the `immich` server after having merged a google photo archive and original files
+### Example Usage: clean the `immich` server after having merged a Google Photos archive and the original files

 This command examines the immich server content, remove less quality images, and preserve albums.